Iconic French New Wave director Jean-Luc Godard dead at 91 | Entertainment

 He also began work on "Breathless," based on a story by Truffaut.
 It was to be Godard's first big success when it was released in March 1960.

-Like Truffaut's ''The 400 Blows'', released in 1959, Godard's film set the new tone for French movie aesthetics.
+Along with Truffaut's "The 400 Blows," released in 1959, Godard's film set the new tone for French movie aesthetics.
 Godard rejected conventional narrative style and instead used frequent jump-cuts that mingled philosophical discussions with action scenes.

+It came out a year before popular anger at the establishment shook France, culminating in the iconic but short-lived student unrests of May 1968.

-Godard harboured a life-long sympathy for various forms of socialism depicted in films ranging from the early 1970s to early 1990s.
-In December 2007 he was honored by the European Film Academy with a lifetime achievement award.
+Godard harbored a life-long sympathy for various forms of socialism depicted in films from the early 1970s to the 1990s.

+Some of the world cinema's greatest directors counted Godard's boundary-breaking work as an influence, including Quentin Tarantino, Bernardo Bertolucci, Brian De Palma, and Jonathan Demme.

 Godard took potshots at Hollywood over the years.